 15: David Rubenstein

-We are in the office of David Rubenstein talking about what his life is like and how he achieves his own optimal health.
+In this episode we are in the office of David Rubenstein talking about what his life is like and how he achieves his own optimal health.
 We talk about how David stays healthy and strong to change the world in only the way that he can.
-In case you aren’t familiar with David, he is one of the three billionaire founders of The Carlyle Group a private equity investment firm located in Washington, D.C.
+In case you aren’t familiar with David, he is one of the three founders of The Carlyle Group a private equity investment firm located in Washington, D.C.

 David is a philanthropist who has joined with other wealthy individuals like Bill Gates and Warren Buffet who have pledged to donate more than half of their wealth to charity and philanthropic causes.
 Some of his charitable contributions include an $18.5 million gift to the National Park Foundation for restoration of The Lincoln Memorial.
 David is an extraordinary human being, and we hope you enjoy this glimpse into his life.